 Arrested on a DWI Intoxication Manslaughter charge in Fort Worth or Tarrant County, Texas?
 Our Fort Worth Criminal Defense Law Firm offers experienced DWI attorneys and former Tarrant County prosecutors who can help fight your charge.
 All of our criminal attorneys are former prosecutors in Tarrant County, who have combined for over 200 jury trials, including trials for misdemeanor and felony DWI charges.
 If you are charged with Intoxication Manslaughter, then you need an attorney experienced in accident reconstruction, causation, DWI intoxication, and mitigation.
 Our firm has that experience.

 INTOX MANSLAUGHTER ATTORNEY

 WHAT WE OFFER IN YOUR DWI INTOXICATION MANSLAUGHTER DEFENSE:

 Our firm has extensive experience in DWI trials.
-Our DWI lawyers have tried over 100 DWI trials, from misdemeanor DWI charges to felony DWI charges.
+Our DWI lawyers have tried over 100 DWI specific jury trials, from misdemeanor DWI charges to felony DWI charges.
 In addition, we have reviewed and negotiated thousands of DWI charges and have attended advanced training courses specifically designed for intoxication manslaughter trials.

 SECTION 49.08 | TEXAS PENAL CODE | INTOXICATION MANSLAUGHTER